A Bloody Mary is an art form with an edgy yet appropriate name.

 - 12100 W Center Rd #204|(402) 916-4438

 Here, 36 oz. of savory and mouthwatering Bloody Mary mixture mingles with a quarter-pound hamburger slider, chicken wings, onion rings, a fried pickle, and a strip of bacon.
-Each solid food seems to out-do the other as one advances through their meal/drink, and that beautiful blend between food and drink highlights the synergy between the bartenders and kitchen staff.
+And that beautiful blend between food and drink highlights the synergy between the bartenders and kitchen staff.

 - 6205 Maple St|(402) 932-0038